 What should I do before I recycle my cell phone?

-According to Recycle My Cell, a free program in Canada to recycle your cell phone and accessories, there are a few things you need to do before recycling your phone to ensure your privacy is protected:
+There are a few things you need to do before recycling your phone to ensure your privacy is protected:

 - Make sure the account has been deactivated and all bills have been fully paid.